Francesco-Sovrano/From-Philosophy-to-Interfaces-an-Explanatory-Method-and-a-Tool-Inspired-by-Achinstein-s-Theory-of-E/README.md

 The Code
 -------
-* The code of the baseline is at [/software/yai_baseline](software/yai_baseline).
+* The code of the baseline is at [software/yai_baseline](software/yai_baseline).
 * The code of our user-centric variation of the baseline is at [software/yai_alternative](software/yai_alternative).
 * Run `software/yai_baseline/setup.sh` to install the baseline's dependencies.
 * Run `software/yai_alternative/setup.sh` to install the alternative's dependencies.
 * Run `software/yai_baseline/server.sh 8000` to start the baseline at port 8000.
+The first time you run it may take a while, training the neural network for credit approval.
+Log files are generated in the [aix](software/yai_baseline/aix), [oke](software/yai_baseline/oke) and [yai](software/yai_baseline/yai) folders.
 * Run `software/yai_alternative/server.sh 8080` to start the alternative to the baseline, at port 8080.
+The first time you run it may take a while, training the neural network for credit approval and downloading the language models for summarisation and question-answer retrieval (a few GB each one).
+Log files are saved in the [aix](software/yai_alternative/aix), [oke](software/yai_alternative/oke) and [yai](software/yai_alternative/yai) folders.

 The HELOC Dataset
 -------
 * The HELOC dataset and more information about it, including instructions to download, can be found at [https://community.fico.com/s/explainable-machine-learning-challenge?tabset-3158a=2](https://community.fico.com/s/explainable-machine-learning-challenge?tabset-3158a=2).
-Copy and paste the file heloc_dataset.csv into [software/yai_baseline/aix](software/yai_baseline/aix) and [software/yai_alternative/aix](software/yai_alternative/aix)
+Copy and paste the file [heloc_dataset.csv](https://github.com/explainX/explainx/blob/4f125c324c32d9ed475baa425fce650e16074d4d/datasets/heloc_dataset.csv) into [software/yai_baseline/aix](software/yai_baseline/aix) and [software/yai_alternative/aix](software/yai_alternative/aix)

 The User Study
 -------